bingabid/sf-crime/README.md

 # Models

 Multiple models are trained and evaluated using a consistent train validation split with multi class log loss as the primary metric.
-Baseline performance is established using multinomial logistic regression.
-Tree based models including XGBoost and LightGBM are trained with carefully tuned hyperparameters using Optuna.
-A custom PyTorch based multilayer perceptron is implemented for tabular data with a deep architecture of 2048 1024 and 512 hidden units with dropout regularization and trained using cross entropy loss.
+* Baseline performance is established using multinomial logistic regression.
+* Tree based models including XGBoost and LightGBM are trained with carefully tuned hyperparameters using Optuna.
+* A custom PyTorch based multilayer perceptron is implemented for tabular data with a deep architecture of 2048 1024 and 512 hidden units with dropout regularization and trained using cross entropy loss.

 # Performance

 Model predictions are compared on validation performance and the best configurations are used to generate Kaggle submission files.
-The final solution achieves a multi class log loss of approximately 2.22 and ranks within the top 100 on the public leaderboard.
+The final solution achieves a multi class log loss of approximately 2.22804 and ranks within the top 100 on the public leaderboard.

-This repository is organized into modular scripts for preprocessing baseline models hyperparameter tuning deep learning models model comparison and ensembling to ensure clarity reproducibility and extensibility.